 The story-line goes this direction.
 Either bring your character back, roll-up a new character, or find another campaign.

 Generic Disruptions: Along the same lines as the characters who wander off, some characters just keep generating pointless conflict.
 They pick fights with NPCs while the group is trying to keep a low-profile, steal things from others, knowing it will lead to retaliation, burn bridges with helpful allies, etc. There is a school of thought that says ‘let the players do what they like’ and some campaigns facilitate this nicely, but it doesn’t work well with a pointed plot.
-If the point of the campaign is to defeat the even bad guy, save the princess, or find the Magic MacGuffin, then each such sub=plot grows increasingly more irritating.
-These sorts of disruptions really pose much the same problem as the decision to separate from the group, except the problem isn’t an imagined physical space; it’s a sub-plot that will time and energy at the expense of the larger narrative.
+If the point of the campaign is to defeat the evil bad guy, save the princess, or find the Magic MacGuffin, then each such sub-plot grows increasingly more irritating.
+These sorts of disruptions really pose much the same problem as the decision to separate from the group, except the problem isn’t an imagined physical space; it’s a sub-plot that will suck up time and energy at the expense of the larger narrative.

 Why not just let the player characters do as they like?
-Because each such diversion is effect a competing story-line.
+Because each such diversion is in effect a competing story-line.
 Imagine what this would seem like in a movie or a novel!
 One or two side-stories adds a little extra flavor to the story and fleshes out characters.
-Too many such subplots breaks up the main story-line and increases the odds that you’ll replace the movie with an old episode of The Tic or leave the bookmark right there on page 32 of your book until your grand-kids find it in the attic and end up throwing it away because it bored the Hell out of them too.
+Too many such subplots breaks up the main story-line and increases the odds that you’ll replace the movie with an old episode of The Tic or leave the bookmark right there on page 32 of your book until your grand-kids find it in the attic and end up throwing it away because it bores the Hell out of them too.
 More to the point, players who consistently generate such side-conflicts are effectively competing with the GM (and the rest of the group) over the story-line for the campaign.
 Why that is happening is another question.
 What to do about it is another still.
 The important thing is to realize that it’s not really an in-game problem.
 It is a form of inter-player conflict, not a quirk of any given character.

-My point was actually that the player had taken to causing his own character to bully that of the other player endlessly, though just about every game session.
-This could perhaps have been contained within the game setting, but the player doing the bullying often made some comments out of character as well, and he never let up, nor did he allow the second player ever to come out on top.
-Once again, the rationale was “that’s the way my character would behave,” and once again rejected that explanation.
+My point was actually that the player had taken to causing his own character to bully that of the other player endlessly all the way through just about every game session.
+This could perhaps have been contained within the game setting, but the player doing the bullying often made some comments out of character as well, and he never let up, nor did he allow the second player ever to come out on top of the conflict.
+Once again, the rationale was “that’s the way my character would behave,” and once again I rejected that explanation.
 When a player character consistently pushes another player character around, there is a point at which it will be frustrating for the second player.
 In my experience, a player who does this, does so for a reason, and that reason is NOT contained within the framework of the game world.

 player character player.